Ada Lovelace &

-This is an original design depicting a fanciful interpretation of Ada, Lady Lovelace operating the Analytical Engine.
+An original design depicting Ada, Lady Lovelace operating a fanciful interpretation of the Analytical Engine.
 As a female mathematician of the 1840’s, this composition celebrates the ‘Mother’ of computers.
 The Analytical Engine, she wrote, “weaves algebraic patterns just as the Jacquard loom weaves flowers and leaves.”

 I’ve fully exploited artistic license in depicting the machine she worked with.
 The Analytical Engine remained a vision, until Lovelace’s notes became one of the critical documents to inspire Alan Turing’s work on the first modern computers in the 1940s.